KiltedViking/web-tests-grunt/src/web20/README.md

-# Folder web20
+# Folder `web20`

-This folder contains my solutions to assignments on course Web 2.0 given by Mid Sweden University (Mitthögskolan).
+This folder contains my solutions to assignments on course Web 2.0 with AJAX given by Mid Sweden University (Mitthögskolan) in 2012 (?).

 Björn G. D. Persson, "Kilted Viking"